azcurraJavier/javier-mm/index.md

 excerpt: 'JA Personal site'
 classes: wide
 header:
+  overlay_full: false
   overlay_image: assets/images/trees.png
   overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background
 ---

-Hi and welcome!
-I hope you enjoy my personal site![^1]
+Hi and welcome to my personal site![^1]

-I am Javier a Senior Software Engineer with more than ten years of experience.
+I am Javier, a Senior Software Engineer with over 8 years of experience.
-I started my IT journey in Argentina.
-Since 2019 I moved to London (UK) where I found the Financial Technologies very impressive and attractive.
+In 2019, I relocated to London, UK, where I developed a strong interest in the fascinating and dynamic world of Financial Technology.

-I am currently working for [Yapily](https://www.yapily.com/) as a full-time **Senior Software Engineer**.
+Currently, I work as a full-time **Engineering Team Lead** at [Yapily](https://www.yapily.com/).
-I would like to invite you to check my [resume](/resume/) to get more details about my professional career.
+I would like to invite you to review my [resume](https://drive.google.com/file/d/13EMTl_ubZ2lYAcElKREs6BSUIqUmNuuV/view) for more details about my professional journey and accomplishments.

-<br><br><br><br>
+Have a great day!

+<br><br>

 ---